 You're ready for a massage.
 How do you go about choosing a massage therapist and what type of massage to receive?

-Here are common reasons for wanting a massage:
+Common reasons for wanting a massage include:

 One way to go about finding a massage therapist is by personal referral.
 But just because someone is right for your friend doesn’t mean that therapist is right for you.
 You can also ask your other healthcare providers or consult the yellow pages, search on the Internet, or look at ads in local publications.